Strike It Rich Panning for Gold and More at These 7 Spots

 In 1799, Conrad Reed was walking along Little Meadow Creek when he noticed a shiny, gold substance gleaming in the water.
 That glint was found to be a 17-pound gold nugget.
 The event is documented as the first authentic gold claim in the United States, and you can still pull gold out of the water to this day.

-The Reed Gold Mine is about 20 miles outside of Charlotte, N.C.
-The site offers free admission and tours of the gold mines.
-Visitors can pan from April 1 through October 31.
-Panning is only $3 per person; groups of 10 or more who make a reservation a month in advance pay $2 per pan.
+The Reed Gold Mine is about 20 miles outside of Charlotte, North Carolina.
+The site offers free admission and $2 tours of the gold mines that last 30 to 40 minutes.
+Visitors can pay $3 each to gold pan from April 1 through Oct.
+31.

-Mount Rushmore, Black Hills Forest and gold panning; these are the things worth doing while in South Dakota.
+Mount Rushmore, Black Hills Forest and gold panning – these are things worth doing while in South Dakota.

 In 1876, the gold rush swept across the Black Hills of South Dakota after deposits were found in Deadwood Creek.
 People have been panning for gold ever since.

-The problem with gold panning in California is deciding on where to do it.
+There’s a reason it was called the California Gold Rush.
+The problem with gold panning in California is deciding where to do it.
 The state is rich with gold mining history and remarkable finds.
-Although Sutter’s Mill is the more well known, consider heading south to Jamestown, Calif.
+Although Sutter’s Mill is the more well known, consider heading south to Jamestown, California.

 The town isn’t far from Yosemite National Park.
 Plus, there are numerous panning tours available.
 You can adventure out on your own, buying gold pans in town, or you can hire a professional guide.

 California Gold Panning offers groups of up to two adults and three children a one-hour panning tour for $120 (longer tours are also available).
-Gold Prospecting Adventures offers prospecting courses, as well as group adventures of three to five hours (prices unavailable).
+Additional guests are $45 each.

 Perhaps you are familiar with the phrase “Thar’s Gold in Them Thar Hills.”
 It comes from a famous advertisement for gold mining in Georgia.

 Although people have been hunting for gold in North Georgia’s Appalachian region for nearly 200 hundred years, places like the Consolidated Gold Mine offer you a fair shot at finding your own fortune.
-Everyone who goes on the Underground Adventure at the mine gets a chance to try gold panning.
+Everyone who goes on the Underground Adventure Tour at the mine gets a chance to try gold panning.
+Tours cost $21.95 for adults and $14.95 for children and take around 40 minutes.

 If you are in Alaska and want to look for more than incredible scenery and wildlife, you might want to try your hand at panning for gold.

-Crow Creek Gold Mine offers demonstrations and private mining excursions.
-Children $12 and under pay $15, while people ages 13-63 pay $24.
-Seniors 64 and over, as well as military and Alaska residents pay $20 each.
+Crow Creek Gold Mine, which is about an hour outside of Anchorage, offers demonstrations and private mining excursions.
+Children 12 and under pay $16, while people ages 13-64 pay $25.
+Seniors 64 and over, as well as military and Alaska residents pay $21 each.
+The site also offers camping trails, plus a salmon bake and live music during the summer months.

 Perhaps gold alone isn’t enough for you.
 If you’re looking to add the possibility of finding garnet, citrine or fossils into the mix, you should head to the Alabama Gold Camp.